smalldatalab/docker-ohmage-omh-suite/README.md

 Our testing was done on an AWS instance, with their Ubuntu 14.04.2 distro.
 However, the suite should run fine on any OS that is supported by Docker.
 The rest of the instructions assume you are able to access a terminal on your host machine (ssh).

+NOTE: On VM hosts such as AWS, port 80 is not open, by default.
+Through the AWS Console, you can open port 80 by following the steps [here](http://stackoverflow.com/questions/5004159/opening-port-80-ec2-amazon-web-services).

 Once your machine is setup, you can find instructions to install Docker for your OS [here](https://docs.docker.com/installation/).

 If you are using Ubuntu, the instructions are [here](https://docs.docker.com/installation/ubuntulinux/).

+In addition to the Docker Engine component, you also will need to install Docker Compose, to help automate the setup.
+Instuctions for that can be found [here](https://docs.docker.com/compose/install/).

+NOTE: If you get a `Permission denied` error when trying to install via curl, run `sudo -i` first.

 ## Step 4: Transfer you docker-compose file and run it
 Somehow, you need to get your modified `docker-compose.yml` file to the server, in the home directory.

 If you are using Linux, you can transfer the file with:
 ```
-scp docker-compose.yml ubuntu@{BASE URL}:~/omh
+scp docker-compose.yml ubuntu@{BASE URL}:~
 ```

 Once the file is transferred, you can run it through the terminal on the machine with:
 ```
+cd ~
+mkdir omh
+mv docker-compose.yml omh
-cd ~/omh
+cd omh
 sudo docker-compose up -d
 ```
+NOTE: We move the file to the `omh` directory to give each Docker container a consistent naming prefix, because it by default includes the current directory name.

 ## Step 5: Initialize the databases and restart

 The Mongo database is ready to go, but the Postgres database needs to be initialized by adding a few tables.
 To add those tables, complete the following steps:

-1. Run `docker exec -it omh_ohmage-postgres_1 bash` to start a shell on the `ohmage-postgres` container
+1. Run `sudo docker exec -it omh_ohmage-postgres_1 bash` to start a shell on the `ohmage-postgres` container
 1. Run `psql -U postgres` in the resulting shell to start `psql`
 1. Copy and paste the contents of the [database setup script](https://github.com/smalldatalab/docker-ohmage-omh-suite/blob/master/initialize-auth.sql) to create the schema.
 1. Update the contents of the [client initialization script](https://github.com/smalldatalab/docker-ohmage-omh-suite/blob/master/initialize-oauth-clients.sql) to a) select the client apps you will use with your installation, and b) setting the `client_secret` values, which you can get from your contact in the Small Data Lab.
 1. Copy and paste the contents of the updated script, to create the records in the database.
+1. (Optional) Create an admin user by running `\c admindashboard` and then `INSERT INTO admin_users(id, email, encrypted_password) VALUES (1, 'admin@example.com', '$2a$10$sj95zYn98jQEuXSD5Im8GOCH7M/wjjtJITSboq3WiMpXs/YwJG/5G');`, replacing admin@example.com with your own email address.
 1. `\q` to exit `psql`
 1. `exit` to exit the shell